 Q: What's your strongest skill?

 A: Creating and holding down the groove.
 "Feel" and "vibe" are important concepts to me.
-If you spend too much time focusing on technical abilities for "radical" fills, you will miss these, arguably most important, aspects of the song.
+If you are constantly trying to stand out and showcase your technical abilities, you will miss the arguably most important aspects of the song.

 Q: What's your typical work process?

 A: I listen to the track several times over to see what I hear in it, initially.
-Next, I'll talk to the writer about the vibe he/she aims for, so as to get on the same page.
+Next, I'll ask about the vibe the writer aims for.
 I record my parts right away and sleep on it.
 I come back with fresh ears a day or two later and change the parts if they need changing.
 I, then, send the track over and await notes from the artist.

 Q: What do you like most about your job?